renanmakoto/dotHealth/README.md

 <h1 align="center">dotHealth</h1>

-<p align="center">A BMI calculator I developed to practice my React Native skills.
+<p align="center">A BMI calculator I developed with React Native.
 Not only can it calculate the BMI with a simple UI, but also share the BMI result within social medias.</p>

 <div align="center">